EI-CoreBioinformatics/portcullis/doc/source/metrics.rst

 Metric 11 - Entropy
 -------------------

-This describes the entropy of the spliced reads associated with this junction.
+This describes the shannon entropy of the spliced reads associated with this junction.
-Higher entropy is generally more indicative of a genuine junction than a lower score.
-The entropy score is a function of both the total number of reads that map to a given junction and the number of different offsets to which  those reads map and the number that map at each offset.
+This score is a measure of the amount of information present in the set of spliced reads supporting this junction.
+This metric is used to avoid problems attributed to calling splice junctions based on read counting alone, when read counting each read is assigned equal weight, even if they all start at the same position.
+Typically, you would expect a uniform distribution of starting positions for reads across the upstream anchor of the splice site, therefore a situation where all reads are stacked on top of one another should be treated as suspicious.
+Simply counting reads also makes it difficult to assign good minimum threshold values at which to call genuine junctions.
+The Entropy metric circumvents these problems.
+The entropy score is a function of both the total number of reads that map to a given junction, the number of different offsets to which those reads map and the number that map at each offset.
 Thus, junctions with multiple reads mapping at each of the possible windows across the junction will be assigned a higher entropy score, than junctions where many reads map to only one or two positions.

+Although very useful, one disadvantage of the entropy score is that it does not take into account the quality of the reads contained within it, for example the number of mismatches present.

 Entropy was calculated using the following equations::

 * p_i = nb_reads_at_offset_i / total_reads_in_junction_window